How to Cut Down on Quarantine Drinking, According to Experts

 With cocktail refills right from your kitchen, it’s easy to lose track of how much drinking happens at home.
 So Dr. Meyer recommends measuring and tallying intake as a first step in scaling back.
 “Counting your alcoholic drinks can increase your insight into how much you are consuming,” she explains.
 Keep a running total for a few days in a note on your phone or by tracking in the WW app.

 “Once you have a sense of your general consumption, setting a limit for yourself ahead of time can help you stay within your desired [intake level],” Dr. Meyer says.
-The latest federal dietary guidelines define moderate drinking as no more than one or two drinks in any given day, depending on your sex assigned at birth.
+The latest federal dietary guidelines define moderate drinking as no more than one or two drinks in any given day, depending on your sex.
 Using that as a general guide, decide what makes sense for you: Maybe you opt to steer clear of alcohol altogether.
 Or, you may choose to cut back—for example, from seven drinks a week to four.

 Tell people your plan